-- Academic transcript – Provide a current transcript of your undergraduate or graduate work
+- Current transcript of your undergraduate or graduate work

 - Curriculum vitae

-Your mentor/advisor should email this letter separate from the application to firstname.lastname@example.org on or before April 15, 2020.
+2. Letter of recommendation from mentor/advisor (2 pages max).
+Your mentor/advisor should email this letter separate from the application to firstname.lastname@example.org on or before Friday, February 26, 2021.
 This must be submitted separately and directly from your mentor/advisor.
-It should NOT be included as part of your application!
+It should NOT be included as part of your application.

 Working with Center Affiliate Scientists, the Center has identified intern host sites that align with the Center’s mission.
 The Center will match successful applicants with the most appropriate internship sites, ensuring that the needs and interests of both the Affiliate Scientist and the intern are met through the placement.
 It is envisioned that interns will serve in a research assistant capacity, working with the Affiliate Scientist’s group on data collection and/or data analysis.
 Other possible activities could include literature reviews, grant writing support, and/or the development of repositories of information.